learnwithveeru/Core_Java_Basic/Java_Interview.md

 execution completes.
 Hence the scope of the local variables is exactly same as scope of the block in which we declared.

+•	The local variables will be stored on the stack.

+•	For the local variables JVM won’t provide any default values compulsory we should perform initialization explicitly before

+using that variable.